Harcourt Primary School

 It is very important that all pupils receive stimulating and challenging PE lessons regardless of ability.
 This often leads to a focus primarily on the less active children and sometimes gifted and talented pupils are not being challenged appropriately.

 This is a target for Harcourt to identify and plan / signpost for these children.
-In February we will be having a visit from Olympic Athletes in Schools who will run a talent identification programme and assemblies/activities to inspire all children.
+In February we received a visit from Olympic Athletes in Schools who provide a link to a talent identification programme and assemblies/activities to inspire all children.

 One of the key objectives of the Sport Premium is to increase participation levels in competitive sport within primary schools for all groups.